Knowledge Management for Contact Centers and Helpdesks: Lessons From the Global 2000

 Creating multiple interfaces

-One of the key goals of knowledge management is to help L1 agents behave more like L2 experts.
-However, because KM systems do in fact train L1 agents as they provide service, a significant percentage actually become or almost become experts.
+One of the key goals of KM is to help L1 agents behave more like L2 experts.
+However, because knowledge systems do in fact train L1 agents as they provide service, a significant percentage actually become or almost become experts.
 This gives rise to a strange contradiction.
-Agents need to use the knowledge management system less and less, which leads to the problem of lower system utilization.
+Agents need to use the system less and less, which leads to the problem of lower system utilization.
 One way to address this issue is to create a second interface for agents who are no longer beginners.
 However, there will always be agents at the L1 level because of new or changed products, services, and policies.

 The most important practice to ensure that enterprises succeed in any of the areas outlined above is to assign responsibility for long-term change management to one individual.
 Knowledge management systems cannot run themselves.
 They will deliver maximum value with periodic attention from a designated individual.